phalado/Personal-Projects/README.md

 https://github.com/phalado/Enumerable-Methods

-The objetive was to re-create some methods of the [Enumerable](https://apidock.com/ruby/v2_5_5/Enumerable/) mixin.
+The objective was to re-create some methods of the [Enumerable](https://apidock.com/ruby/v2_5_5/Enumerable/) mixin.

 ### Tic-Tac-Toe

-Project in colaboration with [Daniel Chincoya][Daniel-github].
+Project in collaboration with [Daniel Chincoya][Daniel-github].

 https://github.com/phalado/Tic-Tac-Toe